Unleash/unleash/docs/deploy/getting-started.md

 ## Test your server and create a sample API call

 Once the Unleash server has started, go to [localhost:4242](http://localhost:4242) in your browser.
-If you see a list of example feature toggles, try creating one with [curl](https://curl.se/) from a terminal/bash shell:
+If you see an empty list of feature toggles, try creating one with [curl](https://curl.se/) from a terminal/bash shell:

 ```
 curl --location -H "Authorization: <apitoken from previous step>" --request POST 'http://localhost:4242/api/admin/features' --header 'Content-Type: application/json' --data-raw '{\